When was the last time you checked your Facebook account?

 - It allows you to attract more customers by showing ads on a platform people actually use to find information i.e. Google.

 - Helps you promote offers to a local and global audience.

 - You can reach your target audience at the right time with segmentation and personalization.

-Google AdWords does get a lot more search traffic than Facebook ads, plus users who type queries in the search engine have a higher buying intent than Facebook users who are scrolling through their newsfeeds.
+Google Ads does get a lot more search traffic than Facebook ads, plus users who type queries in the search engine have a higher buying intent than Facebook users who are scrolling through their newsfeeds.
 However, if you’re looking for better targeting options or trying to bring back lost visitors through remarketing, then Facebook ads are your best bet.

-To succeed with Google AdWords, you have to choose the right keywords for your ads and create relevant landing pages with every ad.
+To succeed with Google Ads, you have to choose the right keywords for your ads and create relevant landing pages with every ad.
 The success of Facebook ads lies in creating the right audience list who get to see your ads, creating high quality relevant Facebook ads and connecting them to dedicated landing pages.